How to remove a private plate

 To remove the private plate, you will need to physically detach it from the vehicle.
 Private plates are typically attached using screws, clips, or adhesive pads.
 Carefully unscrew or detach these attachments to remove the plate.

-See also How to become a comedian
+See also How to play pick up sticks

 Tip: It is recommended to use gloves or a soft cloth to prevent any scratches or damage to the plate and the vehicle while removing it.